Phillip Cocu: Early years

 Cocu was signed in June 1995 in a joint-transfer with Chris van der Weerden.
 He immediately scored in his PSV debut against Fortuna Sittard (1–3).
 In his first season, he won the KNVB Cup with PSV.
 In the final against Sparta Rotterdam (5–2), Cocu scored the first goal.
 In October 1996, Cocu scored twice in a 7–2 win against Feyenoord.
 That season, Cocu and PSV would go on to win the Johan Cruyff Shield, beating Ajax 3–0, and the Eredivisie.
 In the 1997–98 season, Cocu won the Johan Cruyff Shield again after scoring twice in a 3–1 victory against Roda JC.
 In the Eredivisie, PSV finished second behind Ajax.
 The KNVB Cup final was also lost to Ajax (5–0).
 After the season, Cocu decided not to extend his contract, demonstrating his intent to leave on a free transfer.
-Atlético Madrid, Real Madrid, Juventus, Internazionale and Lazio were all keen on signing Cocu, but he ultimately chose to join Barcelona, the club he supported as a child.
+Atlético Madrid, Real Madrid, Juventus, Inter Milan and Lazio were all keen on signing Cocu, but he ultimately chose to join Barcelona, the club he supported as a child.